oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**AnyChart Chart**

-- Dynamic actions provide you a way to define complex client-side behavior declaratively without the need to know or code JavaScript or AJAX?
+- Dynamic actions provide you a way to define complex client-side behavior declaratively without the need to know or code JavaScript or AJAX.
+True or False?

 	**True**

-- The use of a Dynamic Action will increase your overall page size?
+- The use of a Dynamic Action will increase your overall page size.
+True or False?

 	**True**

-- An application written in Application Express is stored as meta-data in the Oracle Database?
+- An application written in Application Express is stored as meta-data in the Oracle Database.
+True or False?

 	**True**